oddballteam/ec2ssm/readme.md

 ec2ssm
 ```

-run `ec2ssm` and select Web or CLI.
-Then select an account using the arrow keys.
+run `ec2ssm` and select the instance you would like to connect to using the arrow keys.

 ### Issues
 This is a new tool and likely will have issues.
 You can message `@Doug Moore` if you run into an issue.
+There is no validity checking on if a session CAN be made.
+So, before submitting first attempt to make a ssm session without `ec2ssm`

+This can be attempted with `aws ssm start-session --target i-INSTANCE_ID_HERE`

 ### Build
 builds are automated from GitHub Actions.
 A token with repo write permission is required for GoRelease to work.